fire1ce/3os.org/docs/infrastructure/synology/disable-dms-listening-on-80-443-ports.md

 ![DSM Change Default Port][dsm-change-default-port-img]

 Click `Save` to save the changes.
-Then, relogin to the Synology NAS (DSM) with the new port as administrator user as we did above.
+Then, re-login to the Synology NAS (DSM) with the new port as administrator user as we did above.

 ## Disable the Synology NAS (DSM) to Listen on 80, 443 Ports